MishaVyb/bizarre-poker/README.md

 ## Scripts
 You can play game by writing small python scripts right in django `shell`.
 Or describe them as django `command`.
-Package [services][services-module-url] provides all neccassery tools to make actions.
-Here is an examples:
+Package [services][services-module-url] provides all necessary tools to make actions.
+Here's an example:

 ### 1.1.
 Before We Start
 #### Make script as `Command`